alirezamika/autoscraper/README.md

 scraper.get_result_exact('https://finance.yahoo.com/quote/MSFT/')
 ```

 You may want to get other info as well.
 For example if you want to get market cap too, you can just append it to the wanted list.
-By using the `get_result_exact` method, it will retrive the data as the same exact order in the wanted list.
+By using the `get_result_exact` method, it will retrieve the data as the same exact order in the wanted list.

 ### Saving the model